WouterBant/GEVit-DL2-Project/Blogpost.md

 <strong> Vision Transformer: </strong>

-The ViT closely follows the encoder of the original Transformer architecture ["An Image is Worth...](https://arxiv.org/abs/2010.11929).
+The ViT is similar to the original Transformer architecture's encoder ["An Image is Worth...](https://arxiv.org/abs/2010.11929).
 The standard Transformer receives a 1D sequence of token embeddings as input.
 For the ViT to handle 2D images, the image $x \in \mathbb{R}^{H \times W \times C}$ is reshaped into a sequence of flattened 2D patches $x_p \in \mathbb{R}^{N \times (P^2 \cdot C)}$.
 In this input $H$ is the height of the input image, $W$ is the width, and $C$ is the number of channels (3 for RGB images).
-Furthermore, $(P, P)$ is the spatial resolution of each image patch and $N=HW/P^2$ is the number of patches, forming the input sequence length to the transformer.
+Furthermore, $(P, P)$ is the spatial resolution of each image patch and $N=HW/P^2$ is the number of patches, or the input sequence length to the transformer.
 Each patch is flattened and mapped to $D$ dimensions using a trainable linear projection, resulting in individual patch embeddings.
 Learnable positional encodings are added to these embeddings to inform the attention layers about the structure of the image.
 A schematic drawing of this architecture is shown in Figure 5.

 <table align="center">
   <tr align="center">